hernandezb3/llama-on-uconn-hpc/README.md

 hostname
 ```
 ### Load Software
-Some software (aka modules) like Python and Apptainer are available to use on UConn Storrs HPC.
+Some software (aka modules) like Python and Apptainer are made available to use on UConn Storrs HPC.
 Run the following to see what software are available:
 ```
 # list modules
-module
+module avail
 ```
 ```
 # check which versions of python are available
 module avail python
 ```

-One option for using software not available as a module is with a container.
+Software not available as a module can be downloaded with a container.
 The next section will discuss containers.
-For now, we will load the necessary modules including Python for running the script classify_with_ollama.py script and Apptainer for running the Ollama application.
+For now, we will load the necessary modules which include Apptainer which we will need to build and run a container.

 UConn Storrs HPC uses Apptainer 1.1.3 which has a dependency (gcc) incompatible with the Python version loaded by default.
-So we will first unload conflicting modules and then load Apptainer and a compatible version of Python.
+We will first unload conflicting modules and then load Apptainer and a compatible version of Python.

 * __Step F:__ Load modules by running the following in Terminal:
 ```